Low back pain that

 Bracing yourself every time you bend down to pick something up

-Bending without calculating.
+Bending without thinking.

 Canceling plans because you don't know if your back will hold